-Consolidation of acquired subsidiaries during reorganization
+Consolidation of subsidiaries acquired during reorganization

-On 1 July 2019, the company acquired 100% of shares of the three subsidiaries (Elbgym GmbH, Fitness First Germany GmbH and Barry's Bootcamp GmbH) from Fitness First Germany Holding GmbH, of which Fitness First Luxembourg S.C.A. owns 100% shares.
-This transaction is defined as a business combination under common control, as FFL is ultimate parent company of FFG and FFGH.
-The company applies the pooling of interest method for business combination under common control.
-The company as the entity obtaining control of the business of the three entities recognized the assets and liabilities of the acquired subsidiaries, when control was obtained at the carrying amounts recognized by FFGH and made no adjustments to reflect fair values or recognized any new assets or liabilities at the date of the combination that would otherwise be done under the acquisition method.
+On 1 July 2019, the Company acquired 100% of the shares in the three subsidiaries (Elbgym GmbH, Fitness First Germany GmbH and Barry's Bootcamp GmbH) from Fitness First Germany Holdings GmbH (FFGH), a wholly owned subsidiary of Fitness First Luxembourg S.C.A.
+This transaction is defined as a business combination under common control, as FFL is the ultimate parent company of FFG and FFGH.
+The Company applies the pooling of interests method for the business combination under common control.
+The Company, as the entity obtaining control of the business of the three entities, recognized the assets and liabilities of the acquired subsidiaries when control was obtained at the carrying amounts recognized by FFGH and made no adjustments to reflect fair values nor recognized any new assets or liabilities at the date of the combination as would be done under the acquisition method.